-Moreover, Uniswap V3 avg. transaction size on Saturday was $170,080, almost double than the mean, signaling that Ethereum DeFi whales were highly active during last weekend.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Moreover, Uniswap V3 avg. transaction size on Saturday was $170,080, almost double than the mean, signaling that Ethereum DeFi whales were highly active during last weekend.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram

 Surf The Daily Hodl Mix